harishdasari/WP-Postbox-API-Wrapper-Class/readme.md

 ###Usage
 First you need to create

-1. Options for Menu Page
+1. Defining options for Menu Page
-2. Input fields array
+2. Defining input fields array
-3. Initializing Settings API Class using above options.
+3. Initializing Postbox API Class using above options.

-####Creating Options for Menu Page
+####Defining Options for Menu Page
 To create a top level menu page use following

 	$example_options = array(